JAL's grounded Boeing Dreamliner leaks fuel in tests

 The review follows a slew of incidents that have focused intense scrutiny on the new plane.
 While many of the issues that have dogged the 787 are typically considered routine, their occurrence in quick succession on an aircraft that incorporates major new technology and has not seen wide use yet has sparked concerns about safety.

-Boeing later said a faulty circuit board produced in Mexico and supplied by UTC Aerospace Systems, a unit of United Technologies (UTX.N), had produced a false reading in the cockpit.
+Boeing later said a faulty circuit board produced in Mexico and supplied by UTC Aerospace Systems, a unit of United Technologies, had produced a false reading in the cockpit.
 A UTC Aerospace spokesman declined to comment.

 Also in December, two other 787s suffered problems with electrical panels.
 The fire on January 7 started when a lithium-ion battery used in an auxiliary power system ignited while the plane was parked at the gate.
 It burned for about 40 minutes before firefighters put the flames out, and smoke entered the cabin.
 Passengers and crew had already left the aircraft.